vbarua/PythonWorkshop/README.md

 ## Useful SciPy Functionalities
  1. Curve Fitting with SciPy
- 2. Linear Regresssion with SciPy

-Produced by Victor Barua for use at the Physics Society of the University of British Columbia.
+Produced by *Victor Barua* for use by the *Physics Society* of the *University of British Columbia*.
+All examples are provided as is.
 Feedback welcome.